john-blackburn/jcc/README.md

 options are:
 ```
 -c: compile only
+-oname: create EXE called name (note: no space allowed between -o and name)
 -dumpLex: dump lex tokens to stdout
 -dumpParse: dump Abstract Syntax Tree to stdout
 -lexOnly: lex input file but do not parse or create assembly (no output file)
 -parseOnly: lex and parse but don't create assembly (no output file)
 ```

 This creates assembly language `source.s` in the current directory.
-Having written this file, the compiler calls the assembler to assemble into an object file and then link into an executable (`source.exe`).
+Having written this file, the compiler calls the GAS assembler to assemble into an object file, then calls gcc to link into an executable (`source.exe`).
 It also links against the supplied floating point library `floatlib.o`.
 You will see the calls to gcc which accomplish this.
 The assembly file (`source.s`) has some comments in it (beginning with `#`) which show the state of the compiler's internal variables list at various times.
 You can suppress the link stage by using `-c`.

 In addition to compiling, the compiler optionally writes debug info to stdout.
 If `-dumpLex` is specified it writes the output from the lexer (tokens).
 If `-dumpParse` is specified it dumps the output from the parser (an Abstract Syntax Tree of Nodes)

 I have used the 32-bit gcc/mingw compiler for Windows to compile the compiler and also to act as assembler (ie I'm using Gnu's AS assembler).
-Thus, the assembler directives in the `.s` file are in AS format, including the use of `#` as comments.
+Thus, the assembler directives in the `.s` file are in AS format.
 You will see various directives in the `.s` file beginning with dots eg `.intel_syntax noprefix` specifies to use the more readable Intel syntax for the x86 assembly language (not AT&T).

-The code should work equally well on Linux using gcc and tools, you would only need to change the convenience `.bat` scripts.
+The code should work equally well on Linux using gcc and its tools, you would only need to change the convenience `.bat` scripts. (which are very simple)

-The compiler supports only a subset of the ANSI C89 language (maybe 90%).
+The compiler supports only a subset of the ANSI C89 language (maybe 95%).
 Here is an example of code it can compile

 ```
 int fib(int n)